 - 1. Keeping you safe in our hospital - 2.
 Improving your experience of care - 3.
 Ensuring you get the most effective treatment - 4.
 Giving you access to timely care - 5.
 Working with partners in MK to improve everyone's health and care - 6.
 Increasing access to clinical research and trials - 7.
 Spending money well on the care you receive - 8.
 Employing the best people to care for you - 9.
 Expanding and improving your environment - 10.
-Innovating and investing in the future of your hospital sers of MKUH services will continue to face disjointed care, leading to o unacceptably long g delays for tr eatment and the risk of poor clinical outco mes Lead Quality & Risk Rating Current Target Risk Type Patient Tracker Committee Clinical Risk harm Executive Chief Medical Consequence 5 5 Risk Avoid 40 Lead Officer Appetite 20 Date of December Likelihood 4 2 Risk Treat 0 Assessment 2022 Treatment Dec Jan Feb Mar Apr MayJune July Aug Sep Oct Nov Strategy Date of 20/11/2023 Risk Rating 20 10 Assurance Score Target Review Rating
+Innovating and investing in the future of your hospital

+Strategic Risk the pathway for patients requiring head and neck cancer services is not improved, then users of MKUH services will continue to face disjointed are, leading to unacceptably long delays for treatment and the risk of poor clinical outcomes Lead Quality & Risk Rating Current Target Risk Type Patient Tracker Committee Clinical Risk harm Executive Chief Medical Consequence 5 5 Risk Avoid 40 Lead Officer Appetite 20 Date of December Likelihood 4 2 Risk Treat 0 Assessment 2022 Treatment Dec Jan Feb Mar Apr MayJune July Aug Sep Oct Nov Strategy Date of 20/11/2023 Risk Rating 20 10 Assurance Score Target Review Rating